Schemes and Grants

-Working in partnership with Age UK Cambridgeshire & Peterborough, GTC funds a Community Warden to assist older people living in their own homes to continue an independent lifestyle and to complement the work of statutory services.
+Working in partnership with Age UK Cambridgeshire & Peterborough, GTC funds the provision of a a Community Warden to assist older people living in their own homes to continue an independent lifestyle and to complement the work of statutory services.
 Contact Fiona (Monday to Friday) on 07967 827843.

 Older Residents' Co-ordinator

-Working in partnership with Age UK Cambridgeshire & Peterborough, GTC funds an Older Residents' Co-ordinator to support older people within the Village to access existing services and recognise gaps where new clubs and groups could be introduced.
+Working in partnership with Age UK Cambridgeshire & Peterborough, GTC fund the provision of an Older Residents' Co-ordinator to support older people within the Village to access existing services and recognise gaps where new clubs and groups could be introduced.
 Contact Patricia on 07469 660866 (Tuesday and Wednesday).

 Girton Glebe School

 GTC gives Grants to enable all children to go on residential trips regardless of family circumstance.The School Activity Clubs receive funding for an Administrator and professionals to run a range of activities which all children resident in Girton can access.

 Funding is on offer to help provide Macmillan Nurses for terminally-ill residents in their own homes.

 This service enables prescriptions for the housebound to be collected from the dispensary at Pepys Way Surgery and delivered to the homes of residents within the Surgery's catchment area.